Mystyme/pycalc-practice/README.md

-# pycalc-practice
+# Pycalc Practice
-A simple python calculator project for practice and learning.
+A simple calculator built with Python.
+This project helps me practice programming concepts like functions, conditionals, and loops.